-The FBI arrested a suspect on Thursday in its investigation into pipe bombs planted outside the headquarters of the Democratic and Republican National Committees the night before the Capitol riot, according to multiple news outlets.
+The FBI arrested a suspect on Thursday in its investigation into pipe bombs planted outside the headquarters of the Democratic and Republican National Committees the night before the 2021 Capitol riot.

 The arrest ends nearly five years of investigation that had long frustrated law enforcement agencies.
 Despite extensive efforts, including analyzing thousands of video files, following hundreds of tips and releasing surveillance footage, no suspect had been identified until Thursday’s arrest.